 BEAUTY ISN’T EVERYTHING TO EVERYONE!

 When I finished baking this cake, I was so excited at how lovely it turned out.
-I marveled at how well the fruits and nuts were dispersed throughout the cake and how festive and colourful it looked.
+I marvelled at how well the fruits and nuts were dispersed throughout the cake and how festive and colourful it looked.
 In my state of excitement, I exclaimed to McKenna that she simply had to try a piece – even though she told me that she did not like fruitcake.
 I thought that she was just like me when I was her age, afraid to try anything new.

 She gave in a took a bite.
 But her reaction was just as mine would have been if I had given in to my mother’s begging and pleading when I was fourteen years old.
 Her palette is just not ready for complex tastes.
 She still likes frozen pizza – what can I say!?